 Do not use these signals as a trading plan.
 They are rough guidelines.
 I currently share my own moves on social media (links above).

-MY SIGNAL AND TREND SUMMARY for a Further U.S. Stock Market Rally with GDP Growth and Low Inflation:
+MY MARKET SIGNAL AND TREND SUMMARY for a Further U.S. Stock Market Rally with Real GDP Growth (“Real” means above inflation):

 Note: I’ve updated my criteria for the equity signal for a further U.S. stock market rally to the following: GREEN = Bullish, YELLOW = Neutral, RED = Bearish.
 In other words, the colors tell you whether the signal supports the stock rally or not, while the Bullish, Neutral, and Bearish designations are about the trend.

-Explanation: Note that a RED signal does not mean we should not buy.
-A GREEN signal does you cannot sell some exposure.
-It depends on what is going on in the economy and how oversold/overbought the market is at a given point whether the Bearish signal is to be sold, sold on the next bounce, etc. and whether a Bullish signal is to be bought or profits should be taken.
-YELLOW does not mean the end of the Bull or Bear.
-It means look for possible entry points within the existing trend, Bull or Bear, but preserve capital if the entry fails.
+A BEARISH trend signal does not mean we should not buy.
+A BULLISH trend signal does not mean you cannot sell some exposure.
+It depends on what is going on in the economy and how oversold/overbought the market is at a given point whether the Bearish signal is to be sold, sold on the next bounce, etc. and whether a Bullish signal is to be bought or if profits should be taken.
+A NEUTRAL trend signal does not mean the end of the Bull or Bear.
+It means to wait and look for possible subsequent entry points within the existing trend, Bull or Bear, but preserve capital if the entry fails.
 Our strong intention is to buy low and sell high.
-By the way, I will keep showing the prior orange “Trigger lines” in the charts for now as reference points only; they have historical value for us from the post-election period.
+By the way, I will keep showing the prior orange “Trigger lines” in the charts for now as reference points only; they have historical value for us from the post-2016 election period.

 Copyright © 2019 By Wall Street Sun and Storm Report, LLC All rights reserved.